CITE: Evaluating Threats

 To delete a role, follow these steps:

-3. Select the role to be deleted and click on the Trash Can Icon next to the role.
+- Select the role to delete and click the Trash Can next to the role.

 Submissions

 The following image shows the Submissions Administration Page.
-Here, administrators can keep track of all the score submissions provided by the different teams during an exercise.
-This will allow administrators to compare their scores with the official score, as well as keep track of which teams are on a good track and which are not.
+Here, administrators can keep track of all score submissions provided by the different teams during an exercise.
+This allows administrators to compare their scores with the official score, as well as keep track of which teams are on a good track and which are not.

 Additional functionalities include copying the entire score, as well as deleting a score submitted by a team.